Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Introduction

+The BL heat engine/heat pump is an ideal system to investigate non-equilibrium thermodynamics of small scale systems where thermal fluctuations become important~\cite{parrondo02}.
+Thermodynamic quantities such as the work and heat which determine how effectively such microscopic engines perform their tasks and are also of great interest to the nanoscale industry desirous of building artificial Brownian motors.
+Sekimoto in 1997 formulated stochastic energetics~\cite{sekimoto97}, based on the Langevin equation, to quantify the heat flow and efficiency of such Brownian engines.

-Stochastic energetics formulated by Sekimoto~\cite{sekimoto97}, for mesoscale systems dominated by thermal fluctuations, has been applied to investigate the efficiency of the BL motor/refrigerator.
-This led to a debate regarding the maximum attainable thermodynamic efficiency/coefficient of performance of the BL motor/refrigerator.
-It was shown, using overdamped models that the BL motor can reach Carnot efficiency and the BL refrigerator can attain the corresponding Carnot coefficient of performance~\cite{asfaw04,asfaw07,matsuo00}.
-However, Der{\`e}nyi-Astumian~\cite{derenyi99} and Hondou-Sekimoto~\cite{hondou00} argued that Carnot efficiency is unattainable due to the irreversible heat flow via kinetic energy.
-They made phenomenological predictions regarding the failure of overdamped models in predicting this heat transfer.
-In a recent work~\cite{benjamin08}, we confirmed Sekimoto's stochastic energetics for non-uniform temperature as well as the predictions of Der{\`e}nyi-Astumian~\cite{derenyi99} and Hondou-Sekimoto~\cite{hondou00}, using first principles molecular dynamics simulation and numerical solution of the Langevin equation, taking inertia into account.
-We also found that the irreversible heat transfer via the kinetic energy greatly reduces the efficiency of the motor.
+Several authors have investigated the energetics of the B{\"u}ttiker-Landauer heat engine and heat pump using Sekimoto's formulation.
+It was shown using overdamped models (mass of the Brownian particle $M=0$)~\cite{asfaw04,asfaw-bekele2007,matsuo00} based on the Fokker-Planck equation as well as based on other phenomenological approaches~\cite{ai05+06}, that the BL heat engine can reach Carnot efficiency and the BL heat pump can attain the corresponding Carnot coefficient of performance.
+However, Der{\`e}nyi-Astumian~\cite{derenyi99} and Hondou-Sekimoto~\cite{hondou00} later argued that Carnot efficiency is unattainable due to the irreversible heat flow via kinetic energy from the hot to the cold bath whenever the Brownian particle crosses a temperature boundary.
+They made phenomenological predictions regarding the failure of overdamped models in predicting this heat transfer and argued that the heat flow via kinetic energy diverges in the overdamped limit ($M\rightarrow 0$).

-The kinetic energy contribution will also affect the refrigerator performance in presence of non-uniform temperature as the irreversible heat transfer from the hot to the cold reservoir would reduce the amount of heat extracted from the cold bath thus diminishing the coefficient of performance.

-Various authors have studied the thermodynamics of the BL motor and refrigerator using overdamped models~\cite{asfaw04,asfaw07} and other phenomenological approaches~\cite{ai05+06}.
-In the present work, we will discuss the energetics of the system by extensive numerical simulation of the inertial Langevin equation also compare the results in a few cases with first principles molecular dynamics simulation.
-We will also investigate the effect of different potential shapes and temperature profiles on the kinetic energy contribution and whether the performance of the BL motor and refrigerator can be enhanced using this approach.